ctreffe/alfred-public/README.md

 **Alfred** - A library for rapid experiment development.

 This is the public online plattform and bug tracker for alfred.
-The library is currently under development and hence, the sourcecode is not available publicly.
 This plattform is for developers and testers only.

-If you want to know more about alfred, please email me and i will get in contact with you as soon as possible.
+Get the source code from Zenodo: https://doi.org/10.5281/zenodo.1437220

 ### Developers and testers